LH-Lu/ToDoList-Application-Fortran/README.md

 Max number of tasks: 100.

-This program was written in Fortran (.f95)
+This program was written in Fortran (.f90)
+Source code in LinkedInLearning_FortranIntro_ToDo_Project --> ToDoProject.f90